RetrievalAttention: Accelerating Long-Context LLM Inference via Vector Retrieval: Evaluation

-As the context length increases, the decoding latency of full attention significantly increases due to its quadratic time comlexity.
+As the context length increases, the decoding latency of full attention significantly increases due to its quadratic time complexity.
 Enabling the KV cache (vLLM) incurs out-of-memory (OOM) issues due to limited GPU memory.
-The latency of StreamingLLM, SnapKV, and InfLLM remains relatively stable because of constant tokens involved in the attention computation but they suffer significant accuracy degradation as demonstrated in \S\ref{sec:task}.
+The latency of StreamingLLM, SnapKV, and InfLLM remains relatively stable because of constant tokens involved in the attention computation, but they suffer significant model accuracy degradation.
 Due to efficient attention-aware vector search, \sysname{} achieves $4.9\times$ and $1.98\times$ latency reduction compared to Flat and IVF for the 128K context.

-The detailed latency breakdown can be seen in the Table \ref{tab:latency_breakdown} of \S\ref{sec:break}.
+Table \ref{tab:latency_breakdown} presents the breakdown of end-to-end latency for different retrieval attention-based algorithms under the 128K context length. \sysname{} only requires 34.0\% of the time for vector search, while Flat and IVF spend 86.6\% and 67.0\% of time, respectively.
+This is because \sysname{} scans less data for a high recall, avoiding memory bandwidth contention when multiple heads are performing parallel retrieval on the CPU side.
+Overall, compared with Flat and IVF, \sysname{} effectively reduces the index search latency by 91\% and 74\%, respectively.
+This advantage becomes more pronounced with longer context lengths.